rkgith01/Hello-World/README.md

 My first Repository,

-THis is My First repositiory, I am Glad to contribute to and learn more from the platform.
+This is My First repository, I am Glad to contribute and learn more from the platform.